 Visitor Badges (Self-Expiring, Electronic, Laminate, or Paper)

 Require escort by the sponsor of the visitor.
-The sponsor must be wearing a valid CenturyLink-issued badge; they may be a CenturyLink employee or Collocator.
+The sponsor must be wearing a valid Lumen-issued badge; they may be a Lumen employee or Collocator.

 The Electronic, Laminate or Paper badges are only available in Central Offices that have Access Control Attendants (guards).